 Case Study at a Glance

-East of England Ambulance Service (EEAST) have upskilled CFR groups in falls response and equipped them with Raizer Lifting Chairs to enable a quick response to non-injury falls.
-This is improving patient experiences and outcomes by preventing long lies and enabling persons to remain in their own homes – whilst giving the CFRs empowerment and putting more ambulance hours back into the system
+East of England Ambulance Service (EEAST) have upskilled CFR groups in falls response and have equipped them with Raizer Lifting Chairs to enable a quick response to non-injury falls.
+This is improving patient experiences and outcomes by preventing long lies following a fall and enabling persons to remain in their own homes – whilst empowering the CFRs and putting more ambulance hours back into the system

 The Case Study Video

 The Challenge: Uninjured Fallers Putting Pressure on the Ambulance Service

 The East of England Ambulance Service Trust (EEAST) covers the counties of Norfolk, Bedfordshire, Cambridgeshire, Essex, Hertfordshire and Suffolk – an area of around 7,500 square miles, and a population of approximately 6.2 million.

 As an Ambulance service, East of England have had Community First Responders (CFRs) since 1997.
 When this programme started it was focussed on the out of hospital cardiac arrests and having defibrillators operated by volunteers in local rural communities.
 As the CFR programme has progressed, EEAST have identified that there is another group of patients that require medical attention: persons that have fallen in the community, who haven’t injured themselves, but are unable to get themselves up from the floor.
 Falls are a high volume component of 111 and 999 calls, making up between 11% and 17% of EEAST’s Ambulance callouts, depending on the time of year.

 There are effectively three groups of fallers;

 - Injured fallers: A hip fracture or other condition that necessitates an ambulance response